-Visit a spice garden at Matale where spices and herbs used for Sri Lankan cuisine and medication are very important for the economy of Sri Lanka, the Spices of Sri Lanka attracted the early seafaring merchants who made the long voyages to purchase this precious merchandise.
+Visit a spice garden at Bentota, where spices and herbs are produced.
+Sri Lankan cuisine and medication are very important for the economy of Sri Lanka, the Spices of Sri Lanka attracted the early seafaring merchants who made the long voyages to purchase this precious merchandise.

 Kalutara a popular Buddhist city 45km south of Colombo is a popular Buddhist pilgrimage site due to the Gangatilaka Buddhist temple.
 The historical background of Kalutara goes back to the 2nd century BC.
 According to the historical notes, Kalutara is one of the 32 places, mentioned by Rev Mahinda to King Devanampiyatissa, which had to be developed as a place where one of the thirty-two saplings of the sacred Sri Maha Bodhi tree (Bo tree, ficus religiosa) in Anuradhapura is planted, to which the King extended his patronage.

-The fame of Kalutara temple went far and wide after the planting of Bo-tree by the Pandyan King named Wickrama Pandya in 1042 A.D, today the Bo-tree stand in the lower terrace.
-A large number of Buddhist devotees gathering to the Bo-tree daily in order to pay their devotion to the sacred tree.
+The fame of the Kalutara temple went far and wide after the planting of the Bo tree by the Pandyan King named Wickrama Pandya in 1042 A.D. today the Bo tree stands on the lower terrace.
+A large number of Buddhist devotees gather at the Bo tree daily in order to pay their homage to the sacred tree.
 Kalutara temple is a sacred Buddhist temple and you need to have attention to temple rules before visiting the temple such as the temple dress code.

 After the Portuguese, the Dutch too used the present upper terrace or the UDA Maluwa area as a camp, later used by the British as well.
 During the British period, since the latter half of the 19 century, it was used as an office premise with the residence of the Government Agent.